Our Mission

 Tribal Enrollment processes enrollment appeals for members of Tribes that have adverse enrollment actions by Bureau officials.
 An adverse enrollment action results from the preparation of a Tribal roll subject to Secretarial approval or an appeal to the Secretary is provided for in the Tribal governing document.

-Tribal Government personnel, usually an Enrollment Clerk, located at a regional or agency office processes applications for Certificates of Degree of Indian Blood (CDIB) and Indian Preference in Employment, BIA Form 4432, to anyone who can provide documentation that he or she descends from an American Indian Tribe.
-Our Tracing American Indian and Alaska Native Ancestry page provides answers, guidance and several resources to assist with frequently asked questions.
+Tribal Government personnel, usually an Enrollment Clerk, located at a regional or agency office, process applications for Certificates of Degree of Indian Blood (CDIB) and Indian Preference in Employment, BIA Form 4432, to anyone who provides documentation that he or she descends from an American Indian Tribe.
+Our Tracing American Indian and Alaska Native Ancestry page provides answers, guidance, and resources to address frequently asked questions.

 The Tribal Enrollment Specialist reviews requests for Indian blood degree changes, certifies enrollment for eagle feather permits, issues Identification cards to individuals eligible to exercise off-reservation treaty rights, and evaluates and approves commercial fishing licenses.

-As more Tribes develop Indian Gaming activities, the Tribal Enrollment was compelled to serve as a clearinghouse for enrollment information for those individuals seeking to become members of Federally recognized Tribes.
-Tribal Government staff receives numerous inquiries daily; therefore, the division developed Tribal profiles, which includes membership criteria for the Tribes receiving the most requests such as the Cherokee Nation.
+As more Tribes develop Indian Gaming activities, Tribal Enrollment has been compelled to serve as a clearinghouse for enrollment information for individuals seeking to become members of Federally recognized Tribes.
+Tribal Government staff receive numerous inquiries daily; therefore, the division developed Tribal profiles, which include membership criteria for the Tribes receiving the most requests, such as the Cherokee Nation.

 Tribal Relations

-The functions of Tribal Relations include the review and approval of Tribal organic documents as required by Federal (25 U.S.C.
+The functions of Tribal Relations include reviewing and approving Tribal organic documents as required by Federal law (25 U.S.C.
 476) or Tribal law.
 The organic documents may include new constitutions primarily for the newly recognized Tribes, amendments to existing constitutions or total revisions of existing constitutions.
-Tribal Relations staff provides technical assistance to Tribes with the initial drafting of a new constitution, an amendment or revision.
+Tribal Relations staff provides technical assistance to Tribes with the initial drafting of a new constitution, an amendment, or a revision.
 Following procedures set forth in 25 C.F.R.
 Parts 81 and 82, the Bureau authorizes and conducts Secretarial elections where the Tribal electorate votes to accept or reject the proposed changes.
-In addition, Tribal Government staff receives, reviews, and approves petitions for special Secretarial elections in accordance with regulatory requirements.
+In addition, Tribal Government staff receive, review, and approve petitions for special Secretarial elections in accordance with regulatory requirements.

 Tribal Relations reviews Tribal and/or Federal law to determine the tribal officials with whom the BIA maintains a government-to-government relationship and associated with this, maintains a Tribal Leader’s Directory.

 When required, Tribal Relations staff reviews and comments on new or proposed legislation affecting tribes and Bureau programs.
-Staff disseminates information for implementation of new enacted legislation and regulations.
+Staff disseminates information for the implementation of new enacted legislation and regulations.
 The program develops or updates policies, regulations and guidelines concerning Tribal governing documents.
-Staff reviews and approves Tribal ordinances, tribal resolutions, attorney contracts, attorney fees and expense vouchers when the Tribal constitution requires Secretarial approval.
-Program staff reviews, approves and publishes Tribal liquor ordinances as required by Federal law and issue Federal Charters of Incorporation after review and approval.
+Staff reviews and approves Tribal ordinances, tribal resolutions, attorney contracts, attorney fees, and expense vouchers when the Tribal constitution requires Secretarial approval.
+Program staff reviews, approves, and publishes Tribal liquor ordinances as required by Federal law and issues Federal Charters of Incorporation after review and approval.

-Regional and agency staff monitors Consolidated Tribal Government Programs and Aid-To-Tribal Government contracts in association with the Division of Self-Determination.
-Division staff conducts annual program reviews of the field offices in compliance with the audit requirements of A-123.
+Regional and agency staff monitor Consolidated Tribal Government Programs and Aid-To-Tribal Government contracts in association with the Division of Self-Determination.
+Division staff conducts annual program reviews of the field offices in compliance with the A-123 audit requirements.
 Staff responds to numerous inquiries from Congress, the general public and Tribal members concerning a wide range of subjects.

 Tribal Claims